VowpalWabbit/vowpalwabbit.github.io/_rlos/2023_projects.md

 ### Stretch goals

-1. Applied the Transformer-generated features to off-policy evaluation
+1. Apply the Transformer-generated features to off-policy evaluation

 ### Deliverables